neophyte-programmer/dsa-solutions/.github/CONTRIBUTING.md

 - [TypeScript](https://www.typescriptlang.org/)
 - [JavaScript](https://www.javascript.com/)

-If your language is not listed here, please create an issue and we will add it to the list.
+If your preferred language is not listed here, please create an issue and we will add it to the list.

-**You code must be written in the language listed above.**
+**Your code must be written in one of the languages listed above.**

 ### :white_check_mark: Contribution Guidelines
 - Create a folder with the name of the problem in  the respective source folder. `i.e. leetcode/two-sum-ts or hackerrank/counting-valleys-js`